ArjunArasappan/fedSSL/README.md

 *Will Add to the results, explain manner in which SSL encoder was trained with projection head, and will explain supervised finetuning after FL rounds*

 The graphs above show average client loss values over rounds during local training and evaluation.
-A classifcation accuracy of 76.8% was achieved when training the SimCLR encoder model for 7 rounds over 5 clients in a self-supervised manner, after which a linear predictor was stacked upon the encoder and fine-tuned for 20 epochs on 10 percent of the training dataset in a supervised manner.
+A classifcation accuracy of 76.8% was achieved when training the SimCLR encoder model for 7 rounds over 5 clients with SSL, after which a linear predictor was stacked upon the encoder and fine-tuned for 20 epochs on 10 percent of the training dataset in a supervised manner.